 **Please note that I undertook a large amount of research and preparation to undertake this safely and used appropriate PPE and extraction at all times

-Experimental and sustainable artist and jewellery design/maker using the imperfect, discarded and intervention of the self as inspiration, tool, and material.
-Circular economy principles are an integral part of my process.
-Materials and waste are reused, reworked and recycled within and across my art and jewellery practices.
+Charlotte E Padgham is an experimental and sustainable artist and jewellery design/maker using the imperfect, discarded and intervention of the self as inspiration, tool, and material.
+Circular economy principles are an integral part of her process.
+Materials and waste are reused, reworked and recycled within and across her art and jewellery practices.